-The IPG is currently comprised of 57 faculty-led research teams that represent three academic divisions: Biochemistry, Biological Sciences, and Plant Sciences - and two academic departments: Computer Science and Forestry.
+The IPG is currently comprised of 59 faculty-led research teams that represent three academic divisions: Biochemistry, Biological Sciences, and Plant Sciences - and three academic departments: Chemistry, Computer Science and Forestry.
 Several members are also affiliated with the USDA-Agricultural Research Service (USDA-ARS) Plant Genetics Research Unit.

 The overarching research theme of the Interdisciplinary Plant Group focuses on understanding how plants respond to changing environments.
 Within this theme, IPG research projects can be grouped by studies that focus on genetic diversity, on developmental mechanisms, and on biotic and abiotic interactions.